CANADA STOCKS-TSX little changed; rising BCE offsets energy drop

 TORONTO, Aug 8 Canada's main stock index was

-strong gains as a jump in BCE Inc shares due to solid
+as a jump in BCE Inc shares on solid earnings and a

 Second-quarter profit for BCE, the parent of Bell Canada and